sonata-project/SonataMediaBundle/docs/reference/creating_a_provider_class.rst

 * storing the media information (metadata)

 A provider class is always linked to a ``Filesystem`` and a ``CDN``.
-The filesystem abstraction uses the ``Gaufrette`` library.
+The filesystem abstraction uses the ``Flysystem`` library.
 For now there is only 2 abstracted filesystem available: ``Local`` and ``FTP``.
 The ``CDN`` is used to generated the media asset public URL.